 On Monday, July 6th, 2020 starting at 6pm Russian dance, song and music ensemble Barynya presented one hour concert for a public library in Penssylvania.

-Starting on March 15th, 2020 due to the Covid-19 virus musicians, singers and dancers of ensemble Barynya are providing virtual concerts for schools, libraries, festivals, and other venues.
+Starting on March 15th, 2020 due to the Covid-19 pandemic dancers, musicians, and singers of ensemble Barynya are providing virtual concerts for schools, libraries, festivals, and other venues.
 Performances are live-streamed via Zoom, Facebook Live, YouTube.com, and some other types of media.

 Monday, June 20, 2020, 6pm.
 Virtual performances at Westmoreland Library Network, Pennsylvania